sigoden/aichat/README.md

 .session                 Start a context-aware chat session .info session            Show session info
-.exit session            End the current session
-.set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .read                    Read files into the message and submit .exit                    Exit the REPL
+.exit session            End the current session .include                 Incluce files in the message before submit .set                     Modify the configuration parameters .copy                    Copy the last reply to the clipboard .exit                    Exit the REPL

 Type ::: to begin multi-line editing, type ::: to end it.